-VDH documents 56,238 COVID-19 cases as of Thursday; governor to hold briefing
+Phase 3 guidelines outlined, won’t start until at least next week in VA

+Northam said Latino Virginians make up 45.3 percent of the cases for which Virginia has demographic data, and 35 percent of hospitalizations, even though Hispanic and Latino people make up about 10 percent of the Commonwealth’s population.

+As many states are experiencing a surge in new infections, Virginia’s case counts continue to trend downward.
+Virginia’s hospital bed capacity remains stable, the percentage of people hospitalized with a positive or pending COVID-19 test is trending downward, no hospitals are reporting PPE shortages, and the percent of positive tests continues to decline as testing increases, according to Northam.

-RICHMOND, Va.
-(WDBJ7)- The Virginia Department of Health is reporting 56,238 cases of coronavirus in the commonwealth as of Thursday morning.
+The Virginia Department of Health is reporting 56,238 cases of coronavirus in the commonwealth as of Thursday morning.

 That's up from 55,775 cases reported Wednesday, a 463-case increase.
 2,469 of the cases are reported as "probable."